apparebit/siteforge/README.md

 websites.
 It also serves as a end-to-end test for the tool and its usability.

-## The Packages of site:forge
+### 1.2 The Limits of Modularity

-In addition to the tool for generating websites itself, found in the `source` directory, this repository also includes the source code for several packages that are more generally useful, in the `packages` directory.
-In refactoring site:forge's runtime from a monolithic assortment of modules into distinct packages with well-defined interfaces, I carefully minimized any dependencies between these packages.
-At times, that meant implementing the same helper functionality more than once.
-But I consider that an acceptable trade-off, since site:forge explicitly seeks to avoid framework lock-in.
+In addition to the tool for generating websites itself (found in [`source`](source)), this repository also includes the source code for several other packages that are more generally useful (found in [`packages`](packages)).
+While I started with a single unified codebase, I began breaking out packages soon thereafter.
+In refactoring site:forge from an assortment of modules into a more structured application with distinct packages and well-defined internal interfaces, I carefully minimized any dependencies between these packages.
+At times, that meant implementing variations of the same helper functionality more than once.
+But I consider that an acceptable trade-off.
+As discussed above, site:forge explicitly seeks to avoid framework lock-in and so I could hardly create my own framework, which can only be consumed as a framework.

-In building out these packages, I mostly wrote the code from scratch and reused only few, carefully vetted, existing packages.
-That is largely a personal reaction to the state of the npm ecosystem.
-In my opinion, it features too many packages that comprise only a single, straight-forward function.
-Furthermore, even packages that contain more functionality often take modularization to dubious extremes, with each module containing just one function.
+I am also writing most of the code for site:forge myself, falling back onto existing packages in a few well-considered cases only.
+That is somewhat of an allergic reaction to the state of the npm ecosystem at large.
+In my experience, there are altogether too many packages that comprise a single, straight-forward function only.
+Furthermore, even packages that provide more substantial functionality often take modularization to dubious extremes, with each module containing just one function.
 This is not to argue that a module having only a default export necessarily is a bad idea.
 Quite the contrary: A narrow, well-designed interface can be a feature in and of itself.
-Nonetheless, many npm packages have gone a bit far with this trend towards ever smaller code units and I'm leveraging the site:forge project as an opportunity for exploring a different balance.
+Nonetheless, many npm packages have taken this trend towards small modules and packages to unproductive extremes, incurring significant storage, maintenance, and compliance overheads.
+I'm thus treating site:forge as an opportunity for exploring a different balance with a coarser granularity.

-A nice side-effect of revisiting seemingly familiar topics, such as command line argument parsing, are opportunities for redefining the task at hand and thereby enabling more powerful and easier to use APIs.
+A nice side-effect of revisiting seemingly familiar topics, such as command line argument parsing, are opportunities for redefining the task at hand and thereby enabling simpler and also more powerful APIs.
 In the case of command line argument parsing, I realized that command line arguments are just one source of a tool's configuration state.
 Consequently, the `@grr/options` package relies on the same schema declaration for parsing command line arguments or the equivalent